CzajkaJakub/Alghoritms-and-data-structures/README.md

-# Alghoritms-and-data-structures
+# Algorithms-and-data-structures
-Projects which was made for alghoritms and data structures at university.
+## Projects which was made for algorithms and data structures subject at university.

+### ***1.Sorting algorithms***
-- Sorting alghoritms - Project, which was made to examine differences between popular sorting alghoritms like amount of swaps and comparisons with some types of input data(sorting times)
+Project, which was made to examine differences between popular sorting algorithms like amount of swaps, comparisons and sorting times with some types of generated data input.
-    - Shell Sort (Knuth) with BubbleSort
+- Shell Sort (with Knuth increments), numbers are sorted by BubbleSort.
 - Quick Sort
 - Merge Sort
 - Insertion Sort
 - Heap Sort

+### ***2.Graphs algorithms with fallbacks***
-- Graphs alghoritms with fallbacks - The main goal of this project, was check that input graph has Hamiltonian cycle in undirected graph (by graph matrix) and in directed graph(list of consequents) and Eulerian cycle (on the same types of graphs and matrixes)
+The main goal of this project, was checked that input graph has Hamiltonian cycle in undirected graph (graph stored in graph matrix) and in directed graph(list of consequent) and Eulerian cycle (graph stored in the same types, graph matrix and list of consequent).

+### ***3.Graphs algorithms***
-- Graphs alghoritms - SProject, main goal of this, was implementation a grapfs which are typed in 2 types of matrixes and sort it topologicly:
+Main goal of this project, was implementation a graphs which are stored in 2 types of matrixes and sort it topologically.
-- adjective matrix and graph matrix - in the first one one's means there is connection between pair (num of column, num of poem) of vertices, in the secound one matrix is typed by special alghoritm.
-The program is checking a cycle of graph, if it exist, there is unable to topological sort.
-There are 2 types of sort which are unable to take 2 types of graphs:
+At point of start, program checks a cycle of graph, if it exist, there is unable to topological sort, because you can move through graph indefinitely.

+#### Sorting graph take place by 2 types of sorting algorithms:

-  - Kahn alghoritm
+- Kahn algorithm
-    - DFS alghoritm
+- DFS algorithm

+### Adjective matrix
+Data stored in this matrix, has a connections between pairs of vertices.
+For example if in directed graph V1 has connection to V2, in their places in matrix is typed (1 - in) and (-1 - out) from vertices.

+### Graph matrix
+Data in this type of matrix is saved by special algorithm.

+### ***4.Data structures***
-- Data structures - Project, which was made to examine a some types of data structures like bst and avl trees.
+Project, which was made to examine types of data structures:

+- bst tree
+- avl tree.

-Main tasks which had to be implemented:
+Tasks which had to be implemented:
-    -find and type a ways to the biggest and smallest value in the tree -delete an element in the tree by type a key
+- find and type ways to the biggest and smallest value in the tree.
+- delete an element in the tree by type a key.
-    -type all elements of tree (in-order/pre-order and past-order with deleting elements) -type a sub-tree from the element which is a input key -balancing a tree
+- type all elements of tree (in-order/pre-order and past-order with deleting elements).
+- type a sub-tree from the element which is input key.
+- balancing a tree.

+### ***5.Backpack problem***
-- Backpack problem  - Project, which was made to examine a popular problem of backpack.
+Project, which was made to examine a popular problem of backpack.
-Alghoritms which were used to solve this problem
+Algorithms which were used to solve this problem:
-- Brute force alghoritm - Very slow which checks every possibility of backpack
+- **Brute force algorithm** - Very slow which checks every possibility of backpack, but we have assurance that the output data is the best option.
-- Greedy Algorithm - the fastest of this three but there is a hight possibility to get options which is not the best
+- **Greedy Algorithm** - Very fast but there is a high possibility to get options which is not the best, (we stop at point if we can't put next item into a backpack).
-- Dynamic Programming Alghoritm - balanced alghoritm which give the best option.
-It is operationg on matrix
+- **Dynamic Programming Alghoritm** - Balanced algorithm which is fast and gives the best option.
+It is operating on matrix.